Frequently Asked Questions

 Overture Outreach International (dba Overture International), is a 501c3 organization established by individuals in the U.S. and Haiti to empower families living in extreme poverty through sustainable social, community and economic development.

-The Overture team is comprised of many who have worked at ESPWA for over a decade.
-This includes FTK staff, Frank Irr, Lisa Hyatt, and Cameron Parker, and key ESPWA leaders, Jocelyn Nelson and Maxo Fontaine.
+The Overture team is comprised of many who have worked with or directly for ESPWA for over a decade.
+This includes Frank Irr, Lisa Hyatt, and Cameron Parker, Jocelyn Nelson, and Maxo Fontaine.